Cataract surgery is an operation to remove the cloudy lens inside the eye and replacing it with an artificial lens implant.

 Cataract is commonly formed as part of an ageing process.
-The crystalline lens inside the eye is normally clear, over the years, the protein inside the lens undergoes ageing process that cause gradual cloudiness and impair vision. it is estimated 1/3 of patients age 65 or above have cataract in one or both eyes in UK.
+The crystalline lens inside the eye is normally clear, over the years, the protein inside the lens undergoes an ageing process that causes gradual cloudiness and impairs vision. it is estimated 1/3 of patients age 65 or above have cataracts in one or both eyes in the UK.

 Some people can develop cataract earlier due to other systemic or eye conditions, e.g. diabetes, use of systemic or topical steroid medicines, chronic eye inflammation (uveitis), ocular trauma, previous eye surgery, etc.

-Children or newborn babies can also develop cataract as an isolated or part of an systemic genetic condition, however, this is very rare.
+Children or newborn babies can also develop cataracts as an isolated or part of a systemic genetic condition, however, this is very rare.

-Patients commonly complain of blurry vision for distance or near vision like looking through a frosted glass.
-This is more obvious when the cataracts develop in different speed between the two eyes.
+Patients commonly complain of blurry vision for distance or near vision like looking through frosted glasses.
+This is more obvious when cataracts develop at a different speed between the two eyes.

-Cataracts can affect people differently depends on the job and hobbies.
-People require to perform miniscule tasks, e.g. watch maker, may complain of visual difficulties early than other people.
+Cataracts can affect people differently depends on job and hobbies.
+People require to perform minuscule tasks, e.g. watchmaker may complain of visual difficulties early than other people.

-When the cataracts has caused significant visual difficulties for patients, then a cataract operation is warranted.
+When cataracts have caused significant visual difficulties for patients, then a cataract operation is warranted.

-In patient with angle closure glaucoma, the crystalline lens is too big inside the eye.
+Patients with angle-closure glaucoma, the crystalline lens is too large in relation to the overall size of the eyes.
 This can cause gradual narrowing of the anterior chamber drainage angle as the lens grows bigger with age.
-This can cause acute raised eye pressure and hence acute angle closure glaucoma attack.
+This can cause acute raised eye pressure and hence acute angle-closure glaucoma attack.
 An early cataract operation would be necessary if the angle is still narrow after laser iridotomy treatment.
-Sometimes, a cataract operation is necessary even when there is no significant cataract formation in patients with very narrow anterior chamber angle and at high risk of angle closure attack.
+Sometimes, a cataract operation is necessary even when there is no significant cataract formation in patients with very narrow anterior chamber angle and at high risk of angle-closure attack.

 Patients will require a Biometry test before cataract surgery.
 Biometry is a test to measure the dimension including the curvature of the cornea and the length of the eyeball in order to determine the lens implant power.

 Patients do not need to stop aspirin or warfarin before surgery.
-However, for patient on warfarin, the INR level must not be higher than 4 before surgery.
-Otherwise, this will increase the risk of serious bleeding at the time of surgery.
+However, for patients on warfarin, the allowable INR level before cataract surgery depends on surgeons, so this must be discussed with your eye specialists.
+In general, the INR must not be higher than 4 before surgery to reduce the risk of serious bleeding at the time of surgery.

-Patients with high blood pressure should make sure that theie blood pressure is under good control.
-Excessively high blood pressure can increase the risk of bleeding during operation.
+Patients with high blood pressure should make sure that their blood pressure is under good control.
+Excessively high blood pressure can increase the risk of complications during surgery

 Birmingham and Midland Eye Centre